PBFDOT Header

 Traffic Impact:

-Traffic Impact: Eastbound and westbound SW Kanner Highway between SW Indiantown Avenue and SW Warfield Boulevard, in Indiantown, 9 a.m. to 4 p.m., Tuesday, Jan.
-21 through Friday, Jan.
-24, 1 of 3 lanes may be intermittently closed with possible lane shifts, for FP&L utility installation operations.
+Traffic Impact: Eastbound and westbound SW Kanner Highway between SW Indiantown Avenue and SR 710/ SW Warfield Boulevard, in Indiantown, 9 a.m. to 4 p.m., Monday, March 24 through Friday, March 28, 1 of 3 lanes may be intermittently closed with possible lane shifts, for FP&L utility installation operations.
 For more information, please contact Rafael Ureña at 772-882-5084.

 Traffic Impact:

-Traffic Impact: Northbound SR 710/ SW Warfield Boulevard between west Indiantown Road and SW Kanner Highway, in Indiantown, 9 a.m. to 4 p.m., Tuesday, Jan.
-21 through Friday, Jan.
-24, 1 of 2 lanes may be intermittently closed with possible lane shifts, for FP&L utility installation operations.
+Traffic Impact: Northbound SR 710/SW Warfield Boulevard between west Indiantown Road and SW Kanner Highway, in Indiantown, 9 a.m. to 4 p.m., Monday, March 24 through Friday, March 28, 1 of 2 lanes may be intermittently closed with possible lane shifts, for FP&L utility installation operations.
 For more information, please contact Rafael Ureña at 772-882-5084.

 Traffic Impact: